-Withdrawal of driving privileges for a specific period from 7 calendar days to 1 year.
+Withdrawal of driving privileges for a specific period from 7 calendar days to 1 year trike truck unclaimed privately owned vehicle

-trike

 A three-wheeled vehicle that uses a motorcycle-type engine or an automobile engine.
 A motorcycle with sidecar is not a trike.
 Registration plates for these vehicles will be mounted on the rear of the vehicle.
 Trikes will be required to pass a mechanical inspection under the same standards as regular automobiles and motorcycles.
 The only exception will be that a trike does not require seatbelts.